Do you want a wider audience, more subscribers, better conversion to paying customers, fanatically loyal readers, and enviable word of mouth?

 Reference and how-to content make great cookie content.
 Inspiring, funny, or heartwarming content can work too, if you’re good at it.

-If your readers print out your content so they can refer back to it, or bookmark it on Delicious, you’ve got it right.
+If your readers print out your content so they can refer back to it, or bookmark it, or post it to Facebook saying “Yes.
+This,” you’ve got it right.

 2. Cookie content can be used right away